AbiosGaming/go-sdk-v2/README.md

 This will allow you to send 5 requests every second and up to 300 requests every minute.
 See [Outgoing Rate](#rate) for more information.

-To get all available games (from the /games endpoint) the following code will do:
+To get the first page of available games (from the /games endpoint) the following code will do:

 ```Go
 games, err := a.Games(nil)